PLP-MERN-Stack-Development/mern-final-project-Mogul28/xtracker/frontend/README.md

 # Expense Tracker Frontend

-Frontend application for the Expense Tracker, built with React and Vite, hosted on Vercel.
+Frontend application for the Expense Tracker, built with React and Vite, hosted on Netlify.

 ## Setup